vale-tech/MS-IS-Masters-Paper/README.md

 # MS-IS-Masters-Paper
 The paper I wrote to complete my MSIS at University of Nevada, Reno.
 I used Visual Studio along with R Tools for Visual Studio to write the markdown and associated R code.
+Unfortunately, I had not discovered the tidyverse at the time so my R code is a bit messy.

 The tools and document generation process were as much of a learning experience as the content of the paper.
 I think it turned out rather well!

 ## Abstract